-Both seed yield and economic benefit of crop are important for the seed production.
-Application of nitrogen (55.2 kg/ha) represents higher seed yield in spinach than without no nitrogen and (82.8 kg/ha) nitrogen.
-According to the results of the present experiment it may be concluded that efficient production of spinach seed is increased by the application of phosphorus (31.68 kg/ha).
-The combined effect of nitrogen and phosphorus had positive effect on morphological characters, yield contributing characters but seed yield and seed quality of spinach increased by the combined application of (N 55.2 kg/ha+ P 31.68 kg/ha).
-On the basis of benefit cost ratio, it may be suggested that application of N 55.2 kg/ha with P 31.68 kg/ha combination seemed to be more suitable for the highest values of gross return, net return as well as highest beneficial cost ratio of spinach. getting higher seed yield in
+Both seed yield and economic benefit of the crop are important for seed production.
+Application of optimum level of nitrogen represents higher seed yield in spinach than without no nitrogen and excessive nitrogen.
+According to the results of the present experiment, it may be concluded that the efficient production of spinach seed is increased by the application of the optimum level of phosphorus.
+The combined effect of nitrogen and phosphorus had a positive effect on morphological characters, yield contributing characters, yield and seed quality in spinach.
+Based on the benefit-cost ratio, it may be suggested that the application of N 55.2 kg/ha with P 31.68 kg/ha combination seemed to be more suitable for getting higher seed yield in spinach.